-Comprising over 8.3 hectares of vacant land, the Swanbourne Street Precinct is bounded by Swanbourne Street, Knutsford Street, Amherst Street, and Stevens Reserve.
-The area will be transformed into a high quality residential precinct that will feature a diverse range of building types to address the changing needs of a growing population and include substantial new public open space along Swanbourne Street that responds to the City of Fremantle's Green Plan.
+Comprising over 8.3 hectares of development ready vacant land, the Swanbourne Street Precinct is bounded by Swanbourne Street, Knutsford Street, Amherst Street and Stevens Reserve.
+The precinct will be transformed into a high quality residential development that will feature a diverse range of building types to address the changing needs of a growing population and include substantial new public open space along Swanbourne Street that responds to the City of Fremantle's Green Plan.

 The Swanbourne Street Local Structure Plan was approved in late 2015 and can be downloaded from the City of Fremantle website.
 Alternatively to view the display boards from the information session click here.

 The Swanbourne Street Precinct will be released for sale by Expression of Interest in late 2020 to attract a master developer.